Open to the Public

 In July 1994, the sanctuary doubled in size with a 3,158-acre donation from Temple-Inland Inc. The remainder of the donation was a 2,778-acre conservation easement.
 The easement prohibits commercial and residential development and commits to the protection of bottomland hardwood forests and establishment of a sustainable longleaf pine forestry program.

 The preserve is open to the public for hiking and bird watching, photography and nature study; visitors can also rent canoes and kayaks from local vendors on Village Creek.
+Dogs are prohibited.
 The preserve is Site #17 on the Upper Loop of the Great Texas Coastal Birding Trail and is included in the Top 500 Birding Places by the American Bird Conservancy.
 The 8.5 mile stretch of Village Creek that flows through the preserve is included in the Village Creek Canoe Trail with the Texas Paddling Trail Program of the Texas Parks & Wildlife Dept.

 Six miles of trails are available for hiking, photography, bird watching and nature study.
 Interpretive programs are available upon request for groups of ten or more.
 An 8.5-mile section of Village Creek meanders through the preserve, offering a relaxing daylong float trip.
 Local canoe vendors offer equipment rental and shuttle service.
 Individuals or groups may volunteer to assist with a wide range of science and stewardship tasks.